 21. Avoid unavailable or difficult conversations

 Part of the job description for managers dealing with conflict – actually a study from the American Management Association found that 24% of a manager’s day is spent managing conflict.
-It’s a challenging task that demands sensitive intelligence, including an arsenal of conflict resolution strategies – And if a manager refuses to handle the conflict Not only do their work
+It’s a challenging task without the bad boss characteristics that demand sensitive intelligence, including an arsenal of conflict resolution strategies – And if a manager refuses to handle the conflict Not only do their work

 22. Lack of empathy or compassion

 “Effective leadership at any level requires the ability to recognize and control one’s own emotions.
 It also requires the ability to empathize, acknowledge, and influence others.
 A poor manager lacks this skill.